dan77uk/grindingLeetcode/Arrays/removeDuplicates/README.md

-# Romove Duplicates from Sorted Array
+# Remove Duplicates from Sorted Array

 ### The Problem: